Expert Witnesses in Your Semi-Truck Accident Claim

 Any party involved in a truck accident case, including the defendant, has the right to call an expert witness to testify.
 As long as the expert is qualified as an expert in the given jurisdiction, the court will consider the expert’s testimony.

 In many truck accident cases, attorneys on both sides call experts to introduce offensive or defensive points on behalf of their clients.
 For instance, if your attorney calls on an accident reconstruction specialist to demonstrate that the truck driver’s negligence contributed to the wreck, the other side’s attorney will likely call on a different expert from the same field to dispute your claim.
-A good truck accident lawyer will anticipate the types of evidence and experts the other side will introduce and prepare accordingly.
+A good truck accident lawyer will anticipate the types of evidence, and experts on the other side will introduce and prepare accordingly.

 Contact a Skilled Truck Accident Lawyer Now